bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_SETEOLMODE <http://www.scintilla.org/ScintillaDoc.html#SCI_SETEOLMODE>`_

-.. method:: editor.startStyling(pos, mask)
+.. method:: editor.startStyling(start, unused)

-   Set the current styling position to pos and the styling mask to mask.
+   Set the current styling position to start.
-   The styling mask can be used to protect some bits in each styling byte from modification.
+   The unused parameter is no longer used and should be set to 0.

    See Scintilla documentation for `SCI_STARTSTYLING <http://www.scintilla.org/ScintillaDoc.html#SCI_STARTSTYLING>`_